VamK2/microsoft-predictive-ai-lab/README.md

 # Vamsi Kethu
 ## AI/ML Architect | Automation Expert | AI Strategy & Transformation Leader

-Experienced technology leader specializing in AI/ML solutions with 3+ years of expertise in developing AI prompts and innovative solutions.
+Experienced technology leader specializing in AI/ML solutions with over 5+ years of expertise in developing AI/ML models and 3 years in Generative AI.
 Passionate about creating human-first AI experiences and driving digital transformation across industries, with a strong foundation in business and finance.

 ### 🎓 Education & Certifications
 - Master of Science in Computer Information Systems